Enterprise Mobility Management (EMM)/ MDM

 Both technology devices and system network configurations can be weak and vulnerable to security breaches.
 The Verizon Data Breach Investigation Report (DBIR) found that four out of five breaches result from either the lack of a static authentication system or easily guessable passwords.

 These kinds of poor configurations are to blame for four common types of attacks.
 SQL injection inserts malicious code into strings that get parsed on an SQL server and access the database.
 CMS compromise attacks come via weaknesses in platforms like WordPress or Joomla which are open and widely used.
 Backdoor access tactics and DNS tunneling attacks are also common and related to weak configurations.
-The mobility of today's workforce combined with the plethora of devices that are being used to access corporate networks are increasing our risk for cyber attack, especially in the case of nonprofits.
+The mobility of our workforces combined with the plethora of devices that are being used to access corporate networks are increasing our risk for cyberattack.

 - Does the solution address your use cases?
 Traveling employees, telecommuters, freelancers, and other unique employee situations all present different EMM needs.
 Does it support the apps and platforms your employees need to use?

-- Which operating system(s) does your business use?
-Whether you will need support with just the big three (Android, iOS, and Windows), or if additional options are needed, identify which systems need to access your network so your EMM solution will be able to support them.
+- Think about which operating systems your business needs to enable your mobility goals.
+Whether you will need support with just the big three—Android, iOS, and Windows—or additional options, identify which systems need to access your network so your EMM solution will be able to support them.